-Are you going on vacation this summer?
+Are you going on vacation?
 Getting away for a while is a great way to bond as a family, but what about the furry members of your family?
 What do you do with your pets when you go on vacation?
 Do you leave them at home?
 Do you have your pet go to someone else’s place?
-Do you take them with you?
+Take them with you?
 For many people this is a real dilemma that we want to help solve.

 Keeping your pet at home